ydydsnyd/mono/packages/replicache/doc/docs/concepts/how-it-works.md

 console.log(rep.clientID);
 ```

 A client is identified by a unique, randomly generated `clientID`.
 There is typically one client (instance of Replicache) per tab.
 A client is ephemeral, being instantiated for the lifetime of the application in the tab.
 The client provides fast access to and persistence for the keys and values used by the application.

-Each client syncs independently, and there are no consistency guarantees across clients.
+A _client group_ is a set of clients that share data locally.
+Changes made by one client are visible to other clients, even while offline.
+Client groups are identified by a unique, randomly generated `clientGroupID`.

+Under normal circumstances, all clients within the same browser profile are part of a single _client group_.
+For brief periods during schema migrations, two client groups can coexist in the same browser profile.

-The client sits on top of an on-disk persistent cache identified by the `name` parameter to the `Replicache` constructor.
-Many clients in the same browser profile can use the same underlying cache.
-Sharing the same cache across multiple clients de-duplicates work that the clients have to do.
-So for example, two tabs open to the same app with the same user would each have their own client, but should use the same underlying cache (`name`).
-The second tab will benefit from data already in the cache, for example making startup much faster.
-Note that the cache is not directly visible to the application, it is an implementation detail of the client.
+The client group sits on top of an on-disk persistent _cache_ identified by the `name` parameter to the `Replicache` constructor.
+All clients in the group that have the same `name` share access to the same cache.

 :::caution